 Step 1: Calculate your after-tax income

-For self-employed people, determining your after-tax income can be a little more difficult because your income probably varies month to month.
-One idea is to use the amount you estimate for your quarterly taxes divided by three to give you a baseline for each month.
+For self-employed people, determining your after-tax income can be a little more difficult because your income probably varies from month to month.
+One option is to use the amount you estimate for your quarterly taxes divided by three to give you a baseline for each month.
 Flexibility, though, is going to be a necessity.

 M$M tip: Read more about self-employment taxes at How to Handle Taxes for Your Side Hustle.

 Step 2: Reduce your needs to 50% of your income